southparkstan123/readme_files_for_development/vite ruby intergration.md

-# Intergration with Vite and Ruby on rails
+# Intergration with Vite and Ruby on Rails

 ## Table of contents